Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 7.1 Study Design

-• Location: Two Canadian rivers (mixed trout and bass populations)
+• Location: Two rivers in Canada with mixed trout and bass populations.

-• Anglers: 6 novices with zero spoon experience
+• Participants: Six novices with no spoon experience.

-• Sessions: Each angler fished all spoon types in rotation, 3 hr per session
+• Sessions: Each angler fished with all spoon types in rotation over 3-hour sessions.

 7.2 Results Summary